withastro/docs/src/pages/en/guides/cms/wordpress.md

 ```

-In this case, the `_embedded['wp:featuredmedia']['0'].source_url` property is returned, and can be used to display the featured image on each dinosuar page.
+The `_embedded['wp:featuredmedia']['0'].source_url` property is returned, and can be used to display the featured image on each dinosuar page.

 ```astro title="/src/pages/dinos/[slug].astro" {3}
 <Layout title={post.title.rendered}>